AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 Another proposed method to measure and regulate coagulant flow rate was to use an intravenous (IV) system (Figure 11).
 This system would allow for an easy visual way to measure flow rate just by counting the amount of drops that fall within a given time period.
 Most IV drip chambers specify the number of drops that equal a milliliter of water; the current setup uses a drip chamber with 20 drops per milliliter.
 This would allow the user to convert drops per unit time to mL per unit time to get a flow rate.
 Lastly, it also serves as a way double check the results of the scale derived flow rates.

-Flow measurements were taken to verify the method of counting drops to determine flow rate.
-In order to do this, the team timed the amount of time it took for 20 drops to fall in the drip chamber.
+In order to determine the flow rate the team timed the amount of time it took for 20 drops to fall in the drip chamber.
 Since the IV drip chamber specified 20 drops per milliliter, the flow rate was calculated by dividing 1 mL by the recorded time.
 The calculated flow rates can be found [here](https://docs.google.com/spreadsheets/d/1IfbS2UFp3Ce4mH5M0O0il0AwW0HiAQ8-2CF-pYxHCLg/edit?usp=sharing).

-The first experiment that was run gave the team very insightful information.
-It was observed that with a small change in height there was a rather large change in PACl flow rate.
-This would make it hard to control flow rates and reproduce them on a consistent basis.
+The team carried out these measurements at 5 cm intervals and got very insightful information by doing so.
+It was observed that with a small change in height there was a large change in PACl flow rate.
+This was concerning because it would make it hard to control flow rates and reproduce them on a consistent basis.
 To overcome this issue the team decided to increase the length of the microbore tubing.
-This would increase head loss and increase the total height of the apparatus a bit but would increase reproducibility even more.
+This would increase head loss and increase the total height of the apparatus a bit but would increase reproducibility even more by decreasing the amount the flow rate changed in response to a change in height.

 ```python
 import matplotlib.pyplot as plt